awurth/SilexUserBundle/README.md

 Templates for the authentication area go in the `auth` folder and templates for emails go in the `email` folder.

-You can now set the `silex_user.overwrite_templates` option to `true`.
+You can now set the `silex_user.use_templates` option to `false`.
-This just prevents SilexUser to add the default template directory to Twig paths.
+This just prevents SilexUser to add the default templates directory to Twig paths.

 # TODO
+- Commands for creating/removing/updating users
 - Custom routes
 - Change password
 - Authenticate by username or email
-- Events
 - Groups
 - Roles
 - Email activation